This chocolate coffee protein shake is the perfect high-protein breakfast for the coffee lover!

 What Type of Coffee Should I Use For This Protein Shake Recipe?

-PRO TIP: make a pot of coffee the night before you want to make your protein shake.
+If you know you have a busy morning coming up, brew a pot of coffee the night before you want to make your protein shake.
 Once it’s cooled down a bit, transfer it to an air-tight container and chill the coffee in the fridge overnight.
-Measure out what you need for your shake & go!
+Measure out what you need for your shake and go!

 Possible Dietary Restrictions?